 It is Lévi-Strauss who tells us that war and matrimonial relations are bound by the shared objective of obtaining women.
-But it is Lévi-Strauss's student Pierre Clastres who demonstrates this in his melancholic account of the Guayaki Indians, wherein he describes an elaborate process by which this indigenous people of Paraguay conduct marriage so as to "bring the element of violence in the matrimonial exchange [defined as an act binding two potentially antagonistic social groups] into the open rather than hide it."
+But it is Lévi-Strauss's student Pierre Clastres who demonstrates this in his melancholic account of the Guavaki Indians, wherein he describes an elaborate process by which this indigenous people of Paraguay conduct marriage so as to "bring the element of violence in the matrimonial exchange [defined as an act binding two potentially antagonistic social groups] into the open rather than hide it."
 In marriage among the Guayaki, he writes, people do "not . . . make war" but "mime it."
 Clastres goes on to argue that what is mimed is not marriage but the abduction of women, which would have defined relations between patriarchal communities in the case of warfare.
 Clastres describes the event as one that is "reduced to pure gesture" and that culminates in an act of vengeance.
-The father of the woman who will go to live with the man who has laid claim to both sexual and economic rights in her responds to his loss with an outburst directed not against the usurping young man but against (surprisingly enough) his own wife: "By punching his own wife" the marriage is consummated-or at least it will be after the son-in-law brings his new wife's parents game and grubs.
+The father of the woman who will go to live with the man who has laid claim to both sexual and economic rights in her responds to his loss with an outburst directed not against the usurping young man but against (surprisingly enough) his own wife: "By punching his own wife" the marriage is consummated-or at least it will be after the son-in-law brings his new wife's parents game and grubs.57 namely talk.

-For Clastres, an exchange of women by men takes place in the symbolic realm, and this means that it both reproduces and substitutes for a more primary kind of agony.
-His emphasis on the gestural and the mimetic nature of the relation needs, however, to be counterposed to that form of discourse which constitutes the true essence of the political for Clastres, namely talk.
 In the Paraguayan instance, the chief's function is to speak, even if this means merely repeating what people know.
-And the community is generally infused, in Clastres's reading, with a desire "to dissolve in words whatever aggressiveness or bitterness inevitably arises within the group."
-The symbolic, the realm of language, always differing from the world even as it seeks to replicate it, is identical with political life-even in those contexts where politics is not institutionally differentiated from other kinds of practice.
+And the community is generally infused, in Clastres's reading, with a desire "to dissolve in words whatever aggressiveness or bitterness inevitably arises within the group."59 The symbolic, the realm of language, always differing from the world even as it seeks to replicate it, is identical with political life-even in those contexts where politics is not institutionally differentiated from other kinds of practice.

+For Clastres, an exchange of women by men takes place in the symbolic realm, and this means that it both reproduces and substitutes for a more primary kind of agony.58 His emphasis on the gestural and the mimetic nature of the relation needs, however, to be counterposed to that form of discourse which constitutes the true essence of the political for Clastres,